INF800/twitter_linkedin_bot/README.md

 # twitter_linkedin_bot

-Post tweets from twitter into linkedin
+Post tweets from twitter into linkedin.
+Automated using github actions.

 > Currently supports only ubuntu os.